dantasfiles/dantasfiles.github.io/_princeton/lca.md

 - *The Wesleyan Anthology of Science Fiction* by Evans et al.

 **Reading like a Writer** `CWR 218 (fa26)`
+- *All My Puny Sorrows* by Miriam Toews
 - *The Portrait of a Lady* by Henry James
 - *The Transit of Venus* by Shirley Hazzard
 - *King Lear* by William Shakespeare